XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 (for i in {1..100}; do echo -e ""; curl -s http://192.168.65.3/api/color -H 'Host: demo.local';  done;) | sort | uniq -c
 ```

+Repeat the call, to see both words being returned.

-> Replace the IP address with the value you noted down for 'INTERNAL-IP' (the Host's IP address) earlier in this lab.
+> Remember to replace the IP address with the value you noted down for 'INTERNAL-IP' (the Host's IP address) earlier in this lab.
 You can display it again, by running this command:
 `kubectl get node/docker-desktop  -o wide`

 Running the command, should display output similar to this: